PortSwigger/bambdas/README.md

 - **Table columns** – Add custom table columns to surface important data.
 - **Repeater custom actions** – Extract, transform, and analyze data in Burp Repeater.
 - **Match and replace rules** – Replace parts of HTTP and WebSocket messages as they pass through the proxy.
 - **Custom scan checks** – Create your own active and passive scan checks.
+This repo contains checks written in Java.
+For checks written in our BChecks language, see the [BChecks repository](https://github.com/PortSwigger/BChecks).

 > 💡 You can use table filter scripts in both **Burp Suite Community Edition** and **Burp Suite Professional**.
 All other scripts require **Burp Suite Professional**.